-The lack of clear plans for fiscal consolidation and poor macroeconomic performance forced Moody's rating agency to cut the sovereign rating of Japan from Aa3 to A1 in November 2014, while Fitch rating agency placed Japan's A+ rating on negative watch in December 2014.
+The lack of clear plans for fiscal consolidation and poor macroeconomic performance forced Fitch rating agency to cut the sovereign rating of Japan from A+ to A in April 2015, while the rating cut of Standard & Poor's rating agency was from AA- to A+ in September 2015.

-During the period from October 2014 to September 2015, the People's Bank of China (PBoC) cut its key rates five times.
-As a result of these cuts, one-year benchmark lending rate was lowered by 1.4 pp to 4.6% and one-year deposit rate - by 1.25 pp to 1.75%.
-Additionally, deposit reserve ratio for major banks was cut three times over the same period from 20 to 18%.
+During the period from January 2015 to December 2015, the People's Bank of China (PBoC) cut its key rates five times.
+As a result of these cuts one-year benchmark lending rate was lowered by 1.25 pp to 4.35% and one-year deposit rate - by 1.25 pp to 1.5%.
+Also, deposit reserve ratio for major banks was cut four times over the same period from 20% to 17.5%.
 These actions can be explained by the attempts of economic authorities to revive moderating growth by monetary measures.
-In August 2015, the PBoC announced a new and more market-oriented rule for CNY mid-rate setting.
-Since then, the mid-rate was determined by the previous trading day closing rate.
+In August 2015, the PBoC announced a new and more market oriented rule for CNY mid-rate setting.
+From now, the mid-rate was determined by the previous trading day closing rate.
 The new rule was accompanied by oneoff devaluation of Chinese currency by 3%.
+At the end of 4Q, the PBoC completed process of interest rates liberalization by abandoning deposit rate ceiling.